Peter-Paul/loan_system/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Backend

+This project was generated with `Django version 4.0` and `Python version 3.9`

+To run the backend server on your local machine, navigate to the the `backend` folder and run the following commands as instructed

+## Install Modules

+Create a python environment using `pipenv shell`

+Run `pipenv update` to lock and install all required modules in `Pipfile`

+## Create Database and Makemigrations